francoismassart/eslint-plugin-tailwindcss/README.md

 `npm i -D eslint-plugin-tailwindcss`

-- As it is a dev dependency, it will not affected your final bundle size 🪶
+- As it is a dev dependency, it will not affect your final bundle size 🪶
 - It can be installed with other package managers such as `pnpm`
 - We support ESLint v10